anishutrains/votingapp/README.md

 # Create a database and user
 psql

-CREATE DATABASE votingapp;
+#CREATE DATABASE postgres;
+#CREATE USER postgres WITH PASSWORD 'admin';

+# Change the password for the postgres user
-CREATE USER votinguser WITH PASSWORD 'your_secure_password';
+ALTER USER postgres WITH PASSWORD 'admin';
-GRANT ALL PRIVILEGES ON DATABASE votingapp TO votinguser;
+GRANT ALL PRIVILEGES ON DATABASE postgres TO postgres;

 \q

 # Exit postgres user